Power Rangers Hyperforce

-Power Rangers Hyperforce (stylized as HyperForce) is an interactive live-streamed tabletop role-playing game web series from Saban Brands and Hyper RPG based on the long-running American television program Power Rangers.
+Power Rangers Hyperforce (stylized as HyperForce) is an interactive live-streamed tabletop role-playing game web series from Saban Brands and Hyper RPG based on the long-running American television program Power Rangers which is based on Super Sentai.
 The show was announced at TwitchCon 2017 and premiered on October 24, 2017, on Hyper RPG's Twitch live-streaming channel and includes members of the Power Rangers franchise along with other Internet personalities.
 Rangers from past seasons of Power Rangers guest star, including Erin Cahill (of Power Rangers Time Force).
 It is overseen by Malika Lim as Game Master.

 Power Rangers Hyperforce is published on Hyper RPG's Twitch live-streaming channel and YouTube channel.
 It is also published in an audio podcast format by Hyper RPG through SoundCloud, Google Play, iTunes and Spotify.

 Plot

 Power Rangers Hyperforce is set in the year 3016 at Time Force Academy.
 A team of Time Force Ranger cadets must band together to defeat an ancient evil who is set on unraveling the very fabric of the universe.
 Under the leadership of their mentor, Jen Scotts, and with the show's Game Master, Malika Lim, the newly minted Rangers will cross both time and space to complete their mission while running into many familiar eras (and faces) along the way.